 The UK offshore wind workers’ concession offers a practical solution for employment in the highly specialist area of offshore wind working.

-The following guide for wind farm operators and employers of foreign nationals, including both EEA and non-EEA workers, examines the basis of the UK offshore wind workers concession, including the latest update on when this time-limited concession is due to expire.
+The following guide for wind farm operators and employers of foreign nationals examines the basis of the UK offshore wind workers concession, including the latest update on when this time-limited concession is due to expire.

-In 2017, a temporary concession was granted by the Home Secretary to foreign workers essential to the construction and maintenance of wind farms within UK territorial waters (UKTW).
+In 2017, a temporary concession outside of the Immigration Rules was granted by the Home Secretary to foreign workers essential to the construction and maintenance of wind farms within UK territorial waters (UKTW).